lepture/authlib/docs/client/oauth1.rst

 Access Protected Resources
 --------------------------

 Now you can access the protected resources.
-If you re-use the session, you don't need to do anything::
+If you reuse the session, you don't need to do anything::

     >>> account_url = 'https://api.twitter.com/1.1/account/verify_credentials.json'